TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Introduction

-\begin{itemize} \item This is the first work, to the best of our knowledge, that investigates the intersection of cross-modal supervised learning and semi-supervised learning, where the ``extra" information $\Zb'$ is not only unlabeled and unpaired but also comes from a different modality than the limited primary data $\Xb$.
+\begin{itemize} \item This is the first work that investigates a learning paradigm in semi-supervised learning and cross-modal learning, where the "extra" information in $\Zc$ is not only unlabeled and unpaired but also comes from a different modality than the primary modality $\Xc$.
+We propose a framework to enhance supervised learning of the primary modality $\Xc$ using unpaired, unlabeled secondary modality $\Zc$.

-\item In \cref{sec:nw}, we propose the Nadaraya-Watson (NW) kernel regression formulation of missing information estimation using unlabeled cross-modal data.
-Borrowing two well-known techniques in cross-modal learning and semi-supervised learning, we show that this formulation recovers a kernelized version of the popular {\it cross-attention} mechanism \cite{vaswani2017attention}.

-\item Based on our observation, we propose The Attention Patch (TAP) neural network plugin for cross-modal knowledge transfer from unlabeled modality.
-We show that the NW kernel regression formulation yields an asymptotically vanishing error.
-We further propose a batch training strategy from a practical standpoint.
+\item In \cref{sec:nw,sec:tap}, we show that formulating our target problem as a missing information estimation problem leads to a multivariate Nadaraya-Watson (NW) kernel regression, and it further recovers a kernelized version of the popular {\it cross-attention} mechanism \citep{vaswani2017attention} (under linear transformation).
+Based on our observation, we propose The Attention Patch (TAP) neural network plugin for cross-modal knowledge transfer from unlabeled modality.
+We further propose a batch training strategy to incorporate more unlabeled cross-modal data while maintaining moderate memory costs.

-\item We provide detailed simulations on three real-world datasets to examine each aspect of TAP and show a TAP integration in a neural network can improve generalization performance using the unlabeled modality.
+\item We provide detailed simulations on three real-world datasets in different domains to examine various aspects of TAP and demonstrate that the integration of TAP into a neural network can provide statistically significant improvement in generalization using the unlabeled modality.
+We also provide detailed ablation studies to investigate the best configuration for TAP in practice, including the choice of kernel, the choice for latent space transformation, and compatibility with CNN and Transformer-based backbone feature extractors with an additional text-image dataset.

 \end{itemize}